-Our board of directors adopted a code of ethics and conduct that is applicable to all of our employees, officers, and directors, including our chief executive and senior financial officers.
-The code of ethics and conduct is available on our website.
+Upon consummation of this offering, our board of directors will adopt a code of ethics and conduct that is applicable to all of our employees, officers, and directors, including our chief executive and senior financial officers.
+The code of ethics and conduct will be available on our website.
 The information contained on or accessible through our corporate website or any other website that we may maintain is not part of this prospectus or the registration statement of which this prospectus is a part.